fan2/mkdocs/docs/blog/posts/c/c-data-types-basic-derived.md

 > Pointers are by far the most involved concept, and we will delay a full discussion of them to chapter 11.
 Here, in section 6.2, we will only discuss them as opaque data types, without even mentioning the real purpose they fulfill.

 **Unions**: These overlay items of different base types in the same memory location.
-Unions require a deeper understanding of C’s memory model and are not of much use in a programmer’s everyday life, so they are only introduced later, in section 12.2.
+Unions require a deeper understanding of C's memory model and are not of much use in a programmer's everyday life, so they are only introduced later, in section 12.2.

 > There is a fifth strategy that introduces new names for types: typedef.
-Unlike the previous four, this does not create a new type in C’s type system, but only creates a new name for an existing type.
+Unlike the previous four, this does not create a new type in C's type system, but only creates a new name for an existing type.
 In that way, it is similar to the definition of macros with #define; thus the choice for the keyword for this feature.

 ---